 +34 93 871 76 67 [email protected]

-GWR is a leading custom seat belt manufacturer specialized in designing, developing, and manufacturing automotive and non-automotive seat belts.
+GWR is a leading custom seat belt and harness manufacturer specialized in designing, developing, and manufacturing automotive and non-automotive safety restraint systems.
 Our products are featured in more than 200 vehicle models produced by over 100 well-diversified customers worldwide.
 The company has two main technical centers located in the United States and Europe.